Tethanol/Please-Work-ROBOTC/README.md

 ### Power Cycling
 Power cycling helps reset the controller's operation modes as well being a general troubleshooting tool.
-To power cycle, see the instructions below:
+To power cycle:

 1. Turn off the controller and remove the USB.
 2. After all controller LEDs are off, you may plug in the USB and turn on the controller.